MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Tableau Results/README.md

 I decided to focus my data visualization on the question assigned by the stakeholders.
 My Tableau results all filter in tandem by months but default to all months, aka annual data.

-<strong>Note:</strong> Tableau is only intended to be used after the data is cleaned in Excel.
-Follow the Excel guide until the formulas section, then use all 12 cleaned CSV files in Tableau
+<strong>Note:</strong> <em>Tableau is only intended to be used after the data is cleaned in Excel.
+Follow the Excel guide until the formulas section, then use all 12 cleaned CSV files in Tableau </em>

 ### <strong>"How do annual members and casual riders use Cyclistic bikes differently?"</strong>

 I then asked myself: